To create a new route, click on the New Route button.

 Adding check points

-Click on the corresponding icon to add check points in one of the following ways.
+Click on the corresponding button to add check points in one of the ways described below.

 When the points are added, you can edit their radius.
 However, in case of geofences, the radius is not specified because their shape and size are taken as they are.
 In a route, the copies of geofences are created and, when saved, they lose connection with their originals.
 You can edit or delete those original geofences later, and it will not affect the route in any way.
 However, in case of units, the connection with the original is always preserved unless the unit is deleted.

 You can edit and delete check points or add more if necessary.
 To change their sequence, just drag the points up and down holding them by the blue arrow-shaped icons.
 Note that check points cannot be renamed.

 When finished, press Save.
 The route will appear on the list.
 To see it on the map, click on its name.
 It is strongly recommended to check all the points on the map before proceeding because when the route has schedules, it is impossible to edit it.

 When a route has schedules, it is impossible to change the sequence of check points, add or delete them.
 To edit such a route, make its copy and alter the necessary parameters before saving.
 Then delete the original route.
 However, you will have to configure schedules and rides again.

 Before saving a route, you can apply the function of optimization.
 In this case, the program automatically determines the shortest way to visit all the points.
 It is especially useful for courier services.
 The default cartographical service used for optimization is Gurtam Maps.
 However, you can select another source from the dropdown list (Google, Yandex, Visicom, HERE).
 The shortest route can be built considering existing roads and highways, or avoiding traffic jams, and so on.
 These additional parameters depend on the map provider selected and are the same as in the Routing tool.